Help me serve the academy!

 Between June 2020 and May 2022, I held weekly and biweekly meetings with students of color navigating the PhD application process.
 During the 2021-2022 academic year, I expanded this effort to also meet biweekly with students of color navigating the first year of their PhDs.
-Meetings are on hold for the 2022-2023 academic year due to transitioning to a faculty position.
+Meetings are currently on hold due to transitioning to a faculty position.
 You can learn more about our 2020-2021 weekly meetings here.

 Winner of a 2021 SIPS Commendation Award